LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Related Work

-The second class includes graph kernels combined with optimal transport theory.
-Recent research by \cite{togninalli2019Wasserstein}, presents a Wasserstein-based Weisfeiler--Lehman graph kernel (WWL), which maps node embedding of a Weisfeiler--Lehman pattern to a feature space, and which computes kernel values using the Wasserstein distance of two point clouds in the feature space.
+The second class includes Graph Kernels combined with optimal transport theory.
+Recent research \cite{togninalli2019Wasserstein} presents the Wasserstein-based Weisfeiler--Lehman Graph Kernel (WWL), which maps node embedding of a Weisfeiler--Lehman pattern to feature space and which computes kernel values using the Wasserstein distance of two point clouds in the feature space.
 They received better results than those yielded by the original Weisfeiler--Lehman kernel.
-GOT \cite{maretic2019got} uses optimal transport differently to compute the Wasserstein distance between two normal distributions derived by graph Laplacian matrices, instead of generating walks or comparing vertex neighbors in graphs.
-Another attractive work by \cite{titouan2019optimal} raises difficulties that both the Wasserstein distance and the Gromov--Wasserstein distance are unable to accommodate the graph structure and feature information.
-To resolve this difficulty, they propose a notion of Fused Gromov--Wasserstein (FGW) distance, which considers both structure characteristics and feature information of two graphs.
+GOT \cite{maretic2019got} uses optimal transport differently to compute the Wasserstein distance between two normal distributions derived by graph Laplacian matrices instead of generating walks or comparing vertex neighbors in graphs.

+Another report of recent work \cite{titouan2019optimal} raises difficulties that both the Wasserstein distance and the Gromov--Wasserstein distance are unable to accommodate the graph structure and feature information.
+To resolve this difficulty, they propose a notion of Fused Gromov--Wasserstein (FGW) distance, which considers both structure characteristics and feature information of two graphs. {To reduce computation costs for Wasserstein-distance-based Graph Kernel and to generate a graph embedding based on Wasserstein distance, related work \cite{kolouri2020wasserstein} proposes a new method that successfully embeds graphs into Euclidean space to compute approximate Wasserstein distance.}

-No scheme to apply the OT theory to the path-based graph kernel method has been reported in the relevant literature.
+{Aside from Graph Kernels, Graph Neural Networks (GNN) have also become a very hot topic in graph classification, node (link) prediction, and so on.
+A representative method of GNN in recent years is the Graph Convolution Network (GCN) \cite{kipf2016semi}, which is inspired by Convolution Neural Network (CNN) in computer vision.
+Another representative GNN is the Graph Isomorphism Network (GIN) \cite{xu2018powerful}.
+The GIN is based on a similar idea to Graph Kernels which specifically examines graph isomorphism.
+They prove the SUM aggregation to be a better aggregation scheme in message-passing of graphs and apply it in GIN, which has powerful performance in graph classification.}